Kiruna: Transportation

 Kiruna is on the E10 road, connecting Luleå with Norway and passing near Gällivare (south of Kiruna) and Narvik (on the Norwegian coast).
 A short road connects to Kurravaara at the Torne river and ends there.
 Another road connects Kiruna with Nikkaluokta close to Kebnekaise and is used by tourists to get to the mountains.
 It passes by or nearby several villages in the Kalix river valley.

 Buses connect Kiruna with major towns in Norrbotten province and villages nearby and in the wider region.
 The railway connects Luleå with Gällivare, Kiruna and Narvik.
 Although built to serve the mine, Swedish Rail runs daily passenger traffic on the line: a night train from Narvik to Stockholm, a day train from Narvik to Luleå (connecting with a second night train to Stockholm and Gothenburg), and trains to Luleå and Narvik that start and finish in Kiruna.
 The latter is known as Karven and popular for day trips to the mountains near Abisko, Björkliden and Riksgränsen, particularly in winter.
 Additional long-distance trains are run by Transdev in summer.
 In 2013, the railway station was moved 2 km away from the city centre, so walking is possible but not recommended.
 There is a free shuttlebus for every departure and arrival which starts from Kiruna bus station in the city centre.

 Kiruna Airport is southeast of the city, 8 km by road.
 A few daily flights connect Kiruna with Stockholm, either directly or via Luleå or Umeå.
-An airport bus is available for all flights to and from Stockholm-Arlanda Airport.